Academic Standing

 - The degree audit will show you what program requirements you have outstanding.

-The degree audit tool not only allows you to audit your current program, but, you can select an alternate program to see how your completed credits and registered courses fit into the program selected.
-The "What If" selection allows you to choose from any program Lakehead University offers.
+The Student Planning tool not only allows you to audit your current program, but, you can select an alternate program to see how your completed credits and registered courses fit into the program selected.
+The "View a New Program" selection allows you to choose from any program Lakehead University offers.

 The top portion will have your personalized information including; name, program of study, student number, email address, and "Catalog" year which reflects the year you started the program